knyliu/LATIA112-1/LATIA_HW2/README.md

 ## Selenium

 This is a project for learning Python.
 I use Selenium, Beautiful Soup, and regular expressions to complete the project.
-Based on the data we gather from websites using a Web Crawler, people can easily learn about Large Language Models (LLMs).
+Based on the data we gather from websites using a Web Crawler, people can easily learn Python.
 The data we obtained from the w3schools website consist of open-source teaching materials for Python.
 People can easily learn Python based on these organized files.

 ## Scrapy
 This is a project for learning Python.
 I use Scrapy and regular expressions to complete the project.
-Based on the data we gather from websites using a Web Crawler, people can easily learn about Large Language Models (LLMs).
+Based on the data we gather from websites using a Web Crawler, people can easily learn Python.
 The data we obtained from the w3schools website consists of open-source teaching materials for Python.
 People can easily learn Python using these organized files.